-- No liquids with calories (juice, regular soda, sports drinks with calories, milk, cream). - Bring your protein shakes to the hospital the day of your surgery.
+- No liquids with calories (juice, regular soda, sports drinks with calories, milk, cream). - Bring your protein shakes to the hospital the day of your surgery if you like a particular protein shake.
+The hospital also has protein shakes available.

 GENERAL PRE-OP INFORMATION (THE DAY OF SURGERY)